habitat-sh/habitat/www/source/docs/run-packages-security.html.md

 ## Wire Encryption

-Supervisors running in a ring (network) can be configured to encrypt all traffic between them.
+Supervisors running in a ring can be configured to encrypt all traffic between them.
 This is accomplished by generating a _ring key_, which is a symmetric shared secret placed into the supervisor environment prior to starting it.

 ### Generating a Ring Key